Big Mama (group)

 Big Mama is a South Korean female group that debuted in 2003.
-The group focussed on its members' singing abilities rather than their looks.
-The group disbanded in 2012 after their last song "Cleaning My Closet".
+The group focused on its members' singing abilities rather than their looks.
+The group went on hiatus in 2012 after their song "Cleaning My Closet".
+The group reunited on June 24, 2021 with their digital single "One More Day", ending their 9 year hiatus.

-As of 2022, the group has currently released six studio albums, two cover albums and 16 singles.
+As of 2026, the group has currently released six studio albums, two cover albums and 18 singles.